January 15, 2026

 This Plan will be periodically reviewed and updated by HCI and approved by the Board of Directors (the Board).

 Interpretation and administration of this Plan is the responsibility of HCI.
 Specifically, HCI is responsible for maintaining this document, promoting the Federal Home Loan Bank of Cincinnati’s (FHLB’s) HCI programs, reporting to the Finance Agency, and reviewing applications to HCI programs.
+Programs administered by other FHLB departments that address HCI needs and further HCI’s objectives are also included in this document.

 Market research/assessment

-The FHLB conducted surveys, outreach, and online research in 2024 to assess the housing needs within the Fifth District as well as to understand trends in the housing market and the evolving economy across the nation as a whole.
-The housing needs assessments of Kentucky, Ohio, and Tennessee were independently reviewed and analyzed, in addition to The State of the Nation’s Housing Report 2024 and several documents from the U.S. Department of Housing and Urban Development (HUD) detailing the current climate of the nation’s housing market and goals of the federal government.
+The FHLB conducted surveys, outreach, and online research in 2025 to assess the housing needs within the Fifth District as well as to understand trends in the housing market and the evolving economy across the nation as a whole.
+The housing needs assessments of Kentucky, Ohio, and Tennessee were independently reviewed and analyzed, in addition to The State of the Nation’s Housing Report 2025 and several documents from the U.S. Department of Housing and Urban Development (HUD) detailing the current climate of the nation’s housing market and goals of the federal government.
 Several other sources were used to assist in fully understanding the needs and changes in housing nationwide.
 Common themes such as racial disparities, climate readiness, housing availability, and rising costs were found across much of the literature covering both the nation and the Fifth District.
-The lack of affordable housing at all income levels, the racial homeownership gap, the increasing number of households experiencing housing cost burdens, and the increasing number of climate disasters throughout the United States are just a few of the detrimental issues affecting the Fifth District, the details of which are outlined below.
+The lack of affordable housing for the lowest income levels, the racial homeownership gap, the increasing number of households experiencing housing cost burdens, and the increasing number of climate disasters throughout the United States are just a few of the detrimental issues affecting the Fifth District, the details of which are outlined below.

 Kentucky